-Many countries vowed to keep schools open this winter.
-That’s starting to change.
+Europe wanted to keep schools open this winter.
+Coronavirus surges have disrupted those plans.

 Even though young children were found to be far less vulnerable, the researchers concluded that older students in particular can contribute to clusters.

-Stefansson said the decision by Germany and the Netherlands to close schools “is understandable” in light of those findings, and given the countries’ surging outbreaks.
+Stefansson said the decision by Germany and the Netherlands to close schools “is understandable” in light of those findings and given the countries’ surging outbreaks.

 More regions of Europe could reach a similar conclusion in the coming weeks.
 In London, Mayor Sadiq Khan called on British Prime Minister Boris Johnson on Monday to close the city’s secondary schools, saying students were now responsible for a “significant” share of infections in the British capital.